-Students may elect, but are not required, to concentrate study in one of the following areas:
+Students may elect, but are not required, to focus study in one of the following areas:

-Risk, Resilience, and Prevention: This concentration brings knowledge of developmental psychology to future work relating to competence and maladjustment among at-risk children and families.
-Diverse areas are considered, ranging from intellectual giftedness/mental retardation and academic achievement to child poverty, cross-cultural differences, resilience, and different domains of psychopathology.

-- Developmental Psychology for Educators: This concentration helps to promote an understanding of development in varying social contexts and cultures, ethnic and racial groups, and social classes.
-It focuses on how knowledge about development, thinking, and learning can be applied to educational practice and to educational policy. - Creativity and Cognition: Focusing on the importance, development, and influence of creativity, this concentration is designed for those interested in creative problemsolving and multi-modal thinking as it affects the classroom, curriculum development, community organizations, therapeutic settings, and business.
+- Risk, Resilience, and Prevention: This area of focus brings knowledge of developmental psychology to future work relating to competence and maladjustment among at-risk children and families.
+Diverse areas are considered, ranging from intellectual giftedness/mental retardation and academic achievement to child poverty, cross-cultural differences, resilience, and different domains of psychopathology. - Developmental Psychology for Educators: This area of focus helps to promote an understanding of development in varying social contexts and cultures, ethnic and racial groups, and social classes.
+It focuses on how knowledge about development, thinking, and learning can be applied to educational practice and to educational policy. - Creativity and Cognition: Focusing on the importance, development, and influence of creativity, this area is designed for those interested in creative problemsolving and multi-modal thinking as it affects the classroom, curriculum development, community organizations, therapeutic settings, and business.